 If you encounter any difficulties running Suprtool with OmniQuest, please call us for assistance.
+If you do not turn off Set sortfast off, you will likely receive the error Data Memory Protection Trap.

 Suprtool with TRANSACT

 TRANSACT is one of the Rapid products sold by HP.
 A TRANSACT program that serially reads and selects records from a dataset can easily be modified to use Suprtool.
 To convert a TRANSACT program to use Suprtool, follow these steps: